AlexanderVossen/AlexanderVossen/README.md

-### Hi there 👋

 I am Alex and I teach Data Science and Entrepreneurship to students and do research on entrepreneurs in digital markets.
-For teaching stuff and ressources check out at https://tilburgsciencehub.com - info about my research can be found at https://alexandervossen.github.io
+For teaching stuff and ressources check out at https://tilburgsciencehub.com - info about my research can be found at https://alexandervossen.github.io.

 <!--
 **alexandervossen/alexandervossen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.